History of GoFundMe in Timeline

 2010: GoFundMe Platform Launch

-2010: GoFundMe Start
+2010: GoFundMe Initial Setup

-May 27, 2015: Louis Daniel Smith Found Guilty of Fraud
+May 27, 2015: Louis Daniel Smith found guilty of fraud

-May 31, 2015: MMSDefenseFund Removed From GoFundMe
+May 31, 2015: MMSDefenseFund Removed from GoFundMe

 In June 2015, Brad Damphousse and Andrew Ballester agreed to sell a majority stake in GoFundMe to Accel Partners and Technology Crossover Ventures, valuing the company at around $600 million.
-Damphousse and Ballester also stepped down from day-to-day oversight.
+Damphousse and Ballester stepped down from day-to-day oversight.

-2015: Legal Defense Funds No Longer Supported
+2015: GoFundMe Bans Legal Defense Funds

-2016: GoFundMe Revenue in 2016
+2016: GoFundMe Revenue

-January 2017: GoFundMe Acquires CrowdRise
+January 2017: GoFundMe acquired CrowdRise

 In January 2017, GoFundMe acquired CrowdRise.
-GoFundMe's CEO is Tim Cadogan.

 March 2017: GoFundMe Becomes Largest Crowdfunding Platform

-November 2017: GoFundMe Eliminates Platform Fees
+November 2017: GoFundMe Eliminates Donation Fee

 As of November 2017, GoFundMe's terms and conditions allow for campaigns for certain kinds of legal defense.

-February 14, 2018: Fundraisers for Stoneman Douglas High School Shooting Victims
+February 14, 2018: Fundraisers for Stoneman Douglas High School Shooting victims

-2018: Social Media Donation Report
+2018: Social Media Sharing and Donations

 March 2019: GoFundMe Bans Anti-Vaccine Activists